tugboat/pakyow-web/manual/03 Views.markdown

 <h1 id="section_3">3 Views</h1>

 In Pakyow, views define what the application will present.
 They are 100% HTML and no template language or special tags are needed to construct the view layer.
-TODO: remove mention of "100% HTML" in favor of zero logic.
+TODO: remove mention of "100% HTML" in favor of zero logic; rewrite the first sentence because it's vague

 View construction begins with a root view, which usually defines the general view structure.
 Containers are created in the root view, which define the parts of the structure that are generated dynamically.
 Creating a container is as easy as adding an "id" attribute to any tag.
 For example, this is a container named "main":